 In our example we will use the azure-webapp github action.
 This is how the result looks like for Webgoat on our SaaS platform:

 startup-command: timeout 2400 java -javaagent:/home/site/wwwroot/fuzzing_agent_deploy.jar=tls=true,api_token=$,instrumentation_includes="org.owasp.webgoat.**",fuzzing_server_host=app.code-intelligence.com,service_name=projects/yourProjectName/web_services/webgoat -jar /home/site/wwwroot/target/webgoat-server-8.0.0-SNAPSHOT.jar --server.address=0.0.0.0

-For the Java Agent arguments, please see the webservices section in your project in CI Fuzz web interface, as explained here.
+For the Java Agent arguments, please see the web services section in your project in CI Fuzz web interface.
 Also adjust the "package" setting, application name and startup command according to how your application is started.
 Set the fuzzing server hostname.
 API token should be stored in a github action secret, as explained in Continuous Fuzzing Setup.

 The timeout command is there so that the application is stopped after fuzzing is done.
 The delay should be slightly more than the max_runtime setting in .code-intelligence/project.yaml.

 If everything goes well, this step should deploy the application.

 This Github Runner machine will soon be used by someone else, let's not give them network access to our application.